John Lindsay: Reelection

 In 1969, a backlash against Lindsay caused him to lose the Republican mayoral primary to state Senator John Marchi, who was enthusiastically supported by William F. Buckley and the rest of the party's conservative wing.
 In the Democratic primary, the most conservative candidate, City Comptroller Mario Procaccino, defeated several more liberal contenders and won the nomination with only a plurality of the votes.
-"The more the Mario," he quipped.
+He quipped, "The more the Mario."
 Procaccino, who ran to Lindsay's right, went on to coin the term "limousine liberal" to describe Lindsay and his wealthy Manhattan backers.
 Despite losing the Republican nomination, Lindsay remained on the ballot as the candidate of the New York Liberal Party.
 In his campaign he said "mistakes were made" and called being mayor of New York City "the second toughest job in America."

 Two television advertisements described his position: In one he looked directly into the camera and said, "I guessed wrong on the weather before the city's biggest snowfall last winter.
 And that was a mistake.
 But I put 6,000 more cops on the streets.
 And that was no mistake.
 The school strike went on too long and we all made some mistakes.
 But I brought 225,000 more jobs to this town.
 And that was no mistake...
 And we did not have a Detroit, a Watts or Newark.
 And those were no mistakes.
 The things that go wrong are what make this the second toughest job in America.
 But the things that go right are those things that make me want it."
-The second opened with a drive through the Holland Tunnel from lower Manhattan toward New Jersey and suggested that, "Every New Yorker should take this trip at least once before election day..." followed by video of Newark, New Jersey which had been devastated by race riots.
+The second opened with a drive through the Holland Tunnel from lower Manhattan toward New Jersey and suggested, "Every New Yorker should take this trip at least once before election day", followed by video of Newark, New Jersey which had been devastated by race riots.

-While narrowly losing Brooklyn and the Bronx due to Procaccino's entrenched support among ethnic, working class whites (with Marchi winning his native Staten Island), Lindsay was able to vanquish his opponents with support from three distinct groups.
+While narrowly losing Brooklyn and the Bronx due to Procaccino's ongoing support among ethnic, working class whites (with Marchi winning his native Staten Island), Lindsay won the election with support from three distinct groups.
 First were the city's minorities, mostly African Americans and Puerto Ricans, who were concentrated in Harlem, the South Bronx and various Brooklyn neighborhoods, including Bedford-Stuyvesant and Brownsville.
 Second were the white and economically secure residents of certain areas of Manhattan.
 Third were the whites in the boroughs outside Manhattan who had a similar educational background and "cosmopolitan" attitude, namely residents of solidly middle-class neighborhoods, including Forest Hills and Kew Gardens in Queens and Brooklyn Heights in Brooklyn.
-This third category included many traditionally Democratic Jewish Americans who were repelled by Procaccino's conservatism.
+This third category included many traditionally Democratic Jewish Americans who disagreed with Procaccino's conservatism.
 This created a plurality coalition (42%) in Lindsay's second three-way race.
 His margin of victory rose from just over 100,000 more votes than his Democratic opponent in 1965 to over 180,000 votes over Procaccino in 1969, despite appearing on just one third party ballot line (see New York City Mayoral Elections).